uwescience/DSSG2023-Groundwater/README.md

 		* [Macdown Editor for Mac](https://macdown.uranusjr.com/)
 		* [MarkdownPad for Windows](http://markdownpad.com/news/2013/introducing-markdownpad-2/)
 		* [Atom editor](https://atom.io/) has a markdown extension

+* If you want to preview the webpage you need to install [Jekyll](https://jekyllrb.com/docs/installation/)(it is a bit involved, so leave it for later), then run
+`bundle exec jekyll serve`

 * You can modify your pages by setting up the sidebar: